FRA believes that educating our service members, veterans and their

 goals by presenting awards of up to $5,000 to individuals pursuing

 college and graduate degrees.
-The Foundation presents more than $100,000
+The Foundation presents approximately $100,000

 each year to recipients based on financial need, academic standing,